GTV (Australian TV station)

 GTV is a commercial television station in Melbourne, Australia, owned by the Nine Network.
 The station is currently based at studios at 717 Bourke Street, Docklands.
+GTV-9 is the home of the Australian Open tennis coverage.

 History

 GTV-9 was amongst the first television stations to begin regular transmission in Australia.
 Test transmissions began on 27 September 1956, introduced by former 3DB radio announcer Geoff Corke, based at the Mount Dandenong transmitter, as the studios in Richmond were not yet ready.
 The station covered the 1956 Summer Olympics which Melbourne hosted., the 1956 Carols By Candlelight and the Davis Cup tennis as part of its test transmissions.